Nine and ten lonely runners: Rosenfeld's computational approach

 It has been known for a number of years that for each $k$, deciding the Lonely Runner Conjecture for up to $k+1$ runners is a finite calculation.
 The first result in this direction is due to Tao \cite{tao2018some}, who showed that there is an explicitly computable constant $C>0$ such that the following holds: Suppose that the Lonely Runner Conjecture holds for $k$ runners; then the Lonely Runner Conjecture for $k+1$ runners holds unless there is a counterexample with all (positive integer) speeds at most $k^{Ck^2}$.
 This means that to prove or disprove the Lonely Runner Conjecture for $k+1$ runners, it suffices to check all sets of speeds up to $k^{Ck^2}$.
 Unfortunately, the constant $C$ is enormous, so this result is not practical for obtaining any new instances of the Lonely Runner Conjecture.

 This finite-checking result was improved by Giri and Kravitz \cite{giri2023structure} and by Malikiosis, Santos and Schymura \cite{malikiosis2024linearly}.
-The latter authors showed that, assuming that the Lonely Runner Conjecture holds for $k$ runners, the Lonely Runner Conjecture for $k+1$ runners can be proven by checking that there are no positive integer counterexamples $v_1,v_2, \ldots, v_k$ with
+The latter authors showed that, assuming that the Lonely Runner Conjecture holds for $k$ runners, the Lonely Runner Conjecture for $k+1$ runners can be proven by checking that there are no positive integer counterexamples $v_1,v_2, \ldots, v_k$ with\footnote{Indeed, the bound given in \cite{malikiosis2024linearly} is in terms of a sum, but this can be easily transformed to a product via the AM-GM inequality (see Corollary 3 of \cite{rosenfeld2025lonely}).}

 This quantity is much more reasonable, but even for $k=7$ it is large enough that a naive case exhaustion is not feasible.

 Rosenfeld's breakthrough idea was showing that in any putative counterexample $v_1, v_2, \ldots, v_k$ to the Lonely Runner Conjecture for $k+1$ runners, there must be many primes dividing the product $v_1v_2\cdots v_k$.
 If one can exhibit sufficiently many primes that must divide $v_1v_2\cdots v_k$ in any counterexample, then one can conclude that any counterexample has $v_1v_2\cdots v_k$ above the threshold of Malikiosis, Santos, and Schymura.
 This would imply that in fact the Lonely Runner Conjecture holds for $k+1$ runners.